What is Inflammatory Bowel Disease?

 - Weight loss

-These symptoms can have a profound affect on a person’s quality of life, since they are often painful and socially undesirable.
+These symptoms can have a profound effect on a person’s quality of life, since they are often painful and socially undesirable.

 Plus, the disease can strike at a young age, when people may be most sensitive to social stigma.